-- Entrepreneurs who are looking to take their entrepreneurial leadership to the next
+- Entrepreneurs looking to take their entrepreneurial leadership to the next level.

 - Advanced English level: spoken and written.

-- Committed to the development of your community through community service, volunteering or other activities.
+- Committed to the development of their communities through community service, volunteering, or other activities.

 - Venezuelan or Nicaraguan citizens currently living in Guatemala may also apply.
 Applicants must have residency or other type of legal permission that allows them to run a business or organization in Guatemala.